 What are human rights?

-What are negative rights & human … Read the rest
+What are negative rights & human rights founded … Read the rest

 This episode we talked about what the obstacles to freedom, how we can attain freedom and what freedom looks like.
-We delve into what sin … Read the rest
+We delve into what sin is and … Read the rest

 If we wish to have freedom, we must recognize the importance of objective truth for freedom.
 Without this recognition, there is no way to distinguish wrong from right, healthy from unhealthy or freedom from slavery.
 When something is … Read the rest